© Eva Blue

 This pedestrian-only strip of de le Gauchetière sees street festivals during the Mid-Autumn Moon Festival and storefronts extending into the street in the summer, selling sweet treats and souvenirs.

-Although Chinatown began with small grocery stores, diners and restaurants, over the years, business in Chinatown has grown to reflect a mosaic of Asian ethnicities that make up this vibrant neighbourhood.
-The Hong Kong Chinese, Mainland Chinese and Chinese refugees from South-East Asia are all represented in Chinatown.
+What started off as small grocery stores, diners and restaurants, over the years, business in Chinatown reflect the multi-cultural Asian ethnicities that make up this vibrant neighbourhood.
+Businesses of Hong Kong Chinese, Mainland Chinese, Chinese refugees from South-East Asia are all represented in Chinatown.

-Behind the souvenir stands and trinket shops are businesses that local Asian-Montréalers patronize to source specialty imported items.
-You’ll find Asian pharmacies (herbal teas and ointments anyone?) and you can savor some of the most authentic Chinese and other Asian cuisine the city has to offer.
+Behind the souvenir stands and trinket shops are business that local Asian-Montrealers patron to source specialty imported items, such as Asian Pharmacies (herbal teas anyone?) or dine at some of the most authentic Chinese and other Asian restaurants the city has to offer.

-Literally translated to “touch the heart”, these small delicate plates of food that often consist of dumplings, steamed sweet or savory buns and stir fry are a weekend brunch favorite.
-Head to Restaurant ChinaTown Kim Fung or Restaurant Ruby Rouge for all your dim sum favorites.
+Literally translated to “touch the heart” these small delicate plates of food that often consist of dumplings, steamed sweet or savory buns and stir fry are a weekend brunch favourite.
+Head to Restaurant Kim Fung or Red Ruby for all your dim sum favourites.

-Tantalize your taste buds at Kanbai, where fiery Szechuan cuisine will leave you wanting more.
-If you’re down for a quick show with your meal, visit the noodle pullers at Nouilles de Lan Zhou or NUDO, where the loud claps of dough being slapped to form fresh noodles welcome you as you walk through the door.
+Tantalize your taste buds at Restaurant Kanbai, where fiery Szechuan cuisine will leave you wanting more.
+If you’re down for a quick show with your meal, visit the noodle pullers at Lanzhou noodle or Le Lotus Bleu where the loud claps of dough being slapped to form fresh noodles welcome you as you walk through the door.

 Visit some of the city’s most authentic “cha chan tengs”.
-Literally translated as “tea restaurant”, these Hong Kong style diners serve snacks, small meals and coffee- or tea-based drinks.
-Dobe & Andy and Restaurant Ethan are your best bets.
-Enjoy succulent roasted pork and duck noodles, classic macaroni with ham soup and deep-fried “French toast” and wash it all down with a cold and creamy sweetened milk-tea.
+Literally translated “tea restaurant”, these Hong Kong style diners serve snacks, small meals and coffee or tea based drinks.
+Restaurant Andy and Dobe and Restaurant Ethan are your best bets.
+Enjoy succulent roasted pork and duck noodles, classic macaroni with ham soup, deep-fried “French toast” and wash it all down with a cold and creamy sweetened milk-tea.

-Whether you want to take in history or fill your belly, everyone is welcome in Chinatown!
+If it’s a visit to take in the history or fill your belly, everyone is welcome in Chinatown!